Food in Egypt: A Detailed Look Into Modern and Ancient Egyptian Food + the Best Dishes To Try

 How about we start at the very beginning…

 What kind of food did the ancient Egyptians eat?

 Just like modern day Egypt, food was an important part of the culture in ancient Egypt.

-Thanks to the Nile river, there was plenty of fresh food available to sustain the region.
+Thanks to the Nile river, a famous landmark in Africa, there was plenty of fresh food available to sustain the region.
 Each year, melting snow from the mountains caused the Nile to flood.
 As the water receded, a rich, fertile soil was formed that was perfect conditions for growing all sorts of produce.
 People were also free to fish from the Nile.